sharikjavid/kotto/README.md

 export default () => new Hello()
 ```

-Note the `@kotto.use` decorator and the comment: this is the key to exposing the hello method to the LLM backend and
+Note the `@use` decorator and the comment above it: this is the key to exposing the hello method to the LLM backend.
-explaining what we want to happen.

 Now run the agent: